Fraudulent Job Postings

 - Look closely at the company’s website.
 Scammers often create quick, basic pages that seem legitimate at first glance.

 - Check to see if the posting is listed on the company’s website.
 Most companies will post their openings on their own website.

-- Try googling the company + the word “scam.”
+- Try Googling the company plus the word “scam.”
 If the results show several scam reports, that is probably an indication of fraud.